-- Assisted financial institutions with the drafting and development documentation, ranging from standard customer terms of business; bespoke product documentation; to outsourcing and services agreements.
+- Assisted financial institutions with the drafting and development documentation, ranging from standard customer terms of business; bespoke structured product documentation; to outsourcing and services agreements.

 - Assisted in a multi-jurisdictional transaction involving the proposed investment of one of the largest banks in the Middle East in an international wealth management and investment advisory group operating in London and Singapore, featuring equity, debt and convertible financing structures.
 Regulatory approval from the Monetary Authority of Singapore for the proposed investment and change in control was required to be obtained.